WMD-group/SMACT/docs/intermetallics_readme.md

 # SMACT Intermetallics Enhancement

 This document describes the enhancements made to SMACT to better handle intermetallic compounds and alloys.
-The changes introduce a more sophisticated scoring system for identifying and validating intermetallic compounds, moving beyond the simple binary classification previously used.
+The changes introduce a scoring system for identifying and validating intermetallic compounds, moving beyond the simple binary classification previously used.

 ## Key Changes